Mikedeejay2/SimpleStackPlugin/README.md

 ![Project Icon](https://user-images.githubusercontent.com/58639173/90967216-ffc61900-e4a9-11ea-88bc-169dd28c8735.png)

 # Simple Stack Plugin
-A plugin that makes all items stack to 64.
+Simple Stack is a plugin designed to make all items stack to 64.
+No permissions are required to make Simple Stack work, just install the plugin to your server and run!

 :warning: This plugin has not been tested on large servers or with other plugins!
 Please do proper testing before deploying this plugin on your server!
 If you find a bug or want to suggest a new feature, please report it to